Take Weekly Private Lessons

-September or October is not too soon.
+September or October is not too soon to submit your application.
 For almost all schools, you will need to apply for admission to BOTH the university and the School of Music.
 Search for any scholarships for which you are eligible and make sure you meet the admissions deadlines.

 At EMU, our top scholarship competition, the Presidential Scholarship Competition, occurs during the first two Saturdays in December generally.
-If you have a 3.3 GPA, you may qualify to take this exam and receive a scholarship.
+If you have a 3.5+ GPA, you may qualify to take this exam and receive full tuition and Room & Board!
 Priority deadline for the application to take the exam is in November.

 For consideration for ALL academic scholarships at EMU, you must be admitted to the university by February.

 For incoming freshmen and transfer students, you are automatically considered for academic scholarships at the time of admission, based on availability of funds.
 In addition, students who have submitted FAFSA information are automatically considered for federal financial aid and/or additional grants.